guidepup/guidepup.dev/docs/example.md

 ## Create Test File {#test}

-Create a `voiceOver.spec.js` (or `voiceOver.spec.ts` for TypeScript) to define your screen-reader code.
+Create a `voiceOver.spec.js` (or `voiceOver.spec.ts` for TypeScript) to define your screen reader code.

 <Tabs
 groupId="js-flavor"